xueying720/xueying720.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 👋 Hi!
-I am a second-year PhD student in the School of Computing Science at [Simon Fraser University](https://www.sfu.ca/), supervised by Prof. [Lawrence Kim](https://www.lhkim.com/).
+I am a second-year PhD student in the School of Computing Science at [Simon Fraser University](https://www.sfu.ca/), supervised by Dr. [Lawrence Kim](https://www.lhkim.com/).
 I am affiliated with [Tangent Lab](https://tangent.cs.sfu.ca/) and [Interactive Experiences Lab (ixLab)](https://ixlab.cs.sfu.ca/).

 Prior to this, I worked as a product designer in Toronto.
-I hold a Master’s degree in [Design Informatics](https://www.designinformatics.org/) from the [University of Edinburgh](https://www.ed.ac.uk/) and a Bachelor’s degree in Internet of Things Engineering from [Beijing University of Technology](https://english.bjut.edu.cn/).
+I hold a Master’s degree in [Design Informatics](https://www.designinformatics.org/) from the [University of Edinburgh](https://www.ed.ac.uk/) (supervised by Dr. [John Vines](https://designinformatics.org/portfolio-item/john-vines/))and a Bachelor’s degree in Internet of Things Engineering from [Beijing University of Technology](https://english.bjut.edu.cn/) (supervised by Dr. [Juan Fang](https://cs.bjut.edu.cn/info/1408/1171.htm)).

 My research lies at the intersection of human-computer interaction, tangible user interfaces, inclusive design, and health and wellbeing.